Form 1118: Claiming the Foreign Tax Credit for Corporations

 Key Takeaways

-- The Foreign Tax Credit for Corporations helps expats avoid double taxation on their corporate income.
+- The corporate Foreign Tax Credit helps US corporations avoid double taxation on their foreign income.

 What Is the Foreign Tax Credit for Corporations?